Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Physical estimates

 \subsection{Implementation of hydrostatic stability}

-The net-charge ratio $\delta_q\sim 10^{-13}-10^{-14}$ is actually relatively large and unexpected.
+The net-charge ratio $\delta_q\sim 10^{-13}-10^{-14}$ needed in the \EAE approach is actually relatively large and unexpected.
 A standard argument is to consider a sphere with mass $M=Nm_N$ and charge $Q=\del_qNe$.
 In principle, the ratio of Coulomb and Newton forces at the surface, $Q^2/GM^2=(Qm_P/M)^2$, can not exceed unity, which occurs for $\del_q=m_N/2em_P=0.5\, 10^{-18}$, quite smaller than the above estimates.
-Including dark matter by setting $M=2Nm_N$ only alleviates this to $10^{-18}$.
-This looks problematic for EZPE theory, so let us analyze the situation.
+Including dark matter by setting $M\approx 2Nm_N$ only alleviates this to $10^{-18}$.
+While a huge charged cosmic object seems unrealistic, in the standard Einstein-Maxwell theory there cannot be a stable shell with negative charge density around a positively charged core, as it would add to rather than compensate the Newton attraction.
+Nevertheless, the typical value of only $\delta_q\sim 10^{-18}$ looks problematic for \EAE theory, so let us analyze the situation.

-In the EZPE setting, the galaxy or cluster has a large core with net positive charge density, surrounded by a halo of negative net charge density.
-As a whole, the system is not charged.
-One may define the boundary of a galaxy or cluster $R_b$ as the radius where $Q(R_b)=M(R_b)/m_P$, so that the above argument is at least obeyed beyond $R_b$.
+In the \EAE setting, the galaxy or cluster has a large core with net positive charge density, surrounded by a halo of negative net charge density.
+As a whole, it is not charged.
+One may define the boundary of a galaxy or cluster $R_b$ as the radius where $Q(R_b)=0$.